TomAndJerrys2/KLang/README.md

     - `MaxSize()`,
     - `MinSize()`,
     - `Round(decimal, figure)`,

+- Generic Typing System:
+  - the `typename` keyword is used to give a type an alias and restrictions on the type it can be passed when initialized
+  - i.e `typename MyType as [string, int];` means MyType can Legally be assigned exclusively the types string and int.

+  - Generic types in functions, classes and variables require simply a '<>' of brackets with the class keyword.
+As each User-Defined type if you will is stored and created as an empty object.

+  - Structs and Enums are to be added in later patches as the language just doesn't require them at the moment

+  `
+  // If nothing is passed when an object is made - Custom types collapse into void class Vehicle<class Type, class Model> {
+    public string year;
+    public bool is_new;
+    public Type car_type;
+    public Model car_model;

+    init(string year, Type car_type, Model car_model) {
+      this.year = year;
+      this.is_new = true;
+      this.car_type = car_type;
+      this.car_model = car_model;
+    }

+    ...
+  }

+  `
+- Making OOP more presentable and less of a spaghetti mess was a primary goal and only including useful and elegant features as solutions was the only way to make it less convoluted and over-engineered.
+Hence why OOP in KLang stays relatively simple Objects are just bigger types, Generics and typenames are used in regard to these to make dynamic type processing easier.

+- Efficient Garbage Collection at Runtime
+- Expressive Compiler Suggestion and Warning Messages
 - Lightweight and Funtionality Focused
 - Designed for Safe Low-Level Programming that can be utilized where ever it is put.
 - Powerfully Enhanced Error handling: From descriptive error messages that don't leave the